robinfissum/Group6MathematicalModelling/README.md

 between Neurotransmitters, Receptors, bound receptor-neurotransmitter-pairs, transporters, bound transporter-neurotransmitter-pairs and inactive naurotransmitters, with a flow term for the neurotransmitters.

+- flow.ipynb contains code for simulating 2D with flow (almost same code as transporters, but with an underlying vectorfield and an extra term in the differential equation for c_N).

+- multiple_synapses.ipynb is the same as the code in flow.ipynb, except some initial values in the domain have been modified to simulate two synapses.

 ###Regarding questions about the code